Kiyomi Sánchez-Suzuki Colegrove, Ph.D.

 This course addresses the current trends in bilingual education and elementary school practices, and objectives of the bilingual elementary school program, classroom organization, management, and procedures for meeting individual needs.

-Adair, K. J. & Colegrove, K. (2014) Communal agency and social development: examples from first grade classrooms serving children of immigrants.
-Asia-Pacific Journal of Research in Early Childhood Education 8(2), 69-91.
+Adair, K. J. & Colegrove, K. S. S. (2014).
+Communal agency and social development: Examples from first grade classrooms serving children of immigrants.
+Asia Pacific Journal of Research in Early Childhood Education, 8(2), 69-91.